Finding Outer Banks Seashells

 One of the best times are typically in the early AM right at or before sunrise is best in the morning. because you have a better chance of being first and beating the other shell seekers to the spots).

-Large shells, like whelks, are not hard to spot, often they look like a seagull sitting on the beach, totally still.
+Large shells, like whelks, are not hard to spot, often they look like a seagull sitting on the beach, totally still from a distance.
 Smaller shells, like “Baby’s Ears,” traditional scallop shells, and seaglass may require a bit more of finer comb in the patch.

 Best Weather Conditions to Find Shells On the Beach